dantaylor688/dantaylor688.github.io/_sunday-school-lessons/2020-05-17-Reason4Short.md

 The Old Testament prophets fiercely condemned the use of religion for oppression.
 For example, the prophet Isaiah said:

 > Yet they seek me daily and delight to know my ways, as if they were a nation that did righteousness and did not forsake the judgment of their God; they ask of me righteous judgments; they delight to draw near to God.
 ‘Why have we fasted, and you see it not?
 Why have we humbled ourselves, and you take no knowledge of it?’
 Behold, in the day of your fast you seek your own pleasure, and oppress all your workers.
 Behold, you fast only to quarrel and to fight and to hit with a wicked fist.
 Fasting like yours this day will not make your voice to be heard on high.
 Is such the fast that I choose, a day for a person to humble himself?
 Is it to bow down his head like a reed, and to spread sackcloth and ashes under him?
 Will you call this a fast, and a day acceptable to the Lord?
-“Is not this the fast that I choose: to loose the bonds of wickedness, to undo the straps of the yoke, to let the oppressed[b] go free, and to break every yoke?
+“Is not this the fast that I choose: to loose the bonds of wickedness, to undo the straps of the yoke, to let the oppressed go free, and to break every yoke?
 Is it not to share your bread with the hungry and bring the homeless poor into your house; when you see the naked, to cover him, and not to hide yourself from your own flesh?
 (Isaiah 58:2-7, ESV)

 Jesus regularly condemned those who would use religion to gain wealth and power